 - Molasses (a little goes a long way with this)

 Storing: The focaccia will keep at room temperature, covered with plastic wrap, for 2 days.
 Reheat in a 375-degree oven for 10 minutes.
-To freeze focaccia, cut it in pieces, wrap each piece in plastic wrap, place in resealable plastic freezer bag, and freeze for up to 1 month.
+To freeze focaccia, cut it into pieces, wrap each piece in plastic wrap, place in a resealable plastic freezer bag, and freeze for up to 1 month.

 More Delicious Recipes for YOU

 From my Cucina (Kitchen) to your Table- Mangia!
 Mangia!
 (Eat!)

 Have you checked out my NEW CBE PRODUCTS?
 Take a look at the 2-in-1 cutting and charcuterie board, gorgeous apron, and unique pasta server that you absolutely need.
 The wood products are all handmade in Salt Lake City, Utah.
 They make great gifts as well!